awsdocs/amazon-ecs-developer-guide/doc_source/update-service.md

 1. Check the box to the left of the service to update and choose **Update**\.

 1. On the **Configure service** page, your service information is pre\-populated\.
 Change the task definition, deployment configuration, or number of desired tasks \(or any combination of these\) and choose **Next step**\.
+**Note**
+If you want your service to use a newly updated Docker image with the same tag as what is in the existing task definition \(for example, `my_image:latest`\), keep the current settings for your service and select **Force new deployment**\.
+The new tasks launched by the deployment pull the current image/tag combination from your repository when they start\.

 1. On the **Configure network** page, your network information is pre\-populated\.
 Change the health check grace period \(if desired\) and choose **Next step**\.